NVentimiglia/Unity3d-Async-Task/README.md

 }
 `````

 In the above example the AccountService would be returning a Task of some sort.
-That method be a action running in a background thread or a coroutine using WWW (the consumer doesn't really care).
+Internally, it could be a action running in a background thread or a coroutine on the unity thread.

 `````c#
 public class AccountService     {